Kitchen at the Village Inn on Mackinac Island, Michigan was

 We have dined at Kingston

-Kitchen 4 times now and were pleased with our 2020 experience.
-The staff
+Kitchen many times now and were pleased with our experience every time.

 and Planked Whitefish with Duchess potatoes are available for the less